 Retainer Care

 Now that you’ve completed your orthodontic treatment, it’s time to embark on to the next stage of your treatment: wearing retainers.
 Retainers can be removable or fixed in place.
-They are designed to hold your teeth in place and prevent newly straightened teeth from shifting or causing orthodontic relapse.
-Dr. Wayne L. Sankey provides retainers as an orthodontic service to his patients to prevent orthodontic relapse.
+They hold your teeth in place and prevent newly straightened teeth from shifting or causing orthodontic relapse.
+Dr. Wayne L. Sankey provides retainers as an orthodontic service to prevent orthodontic relapse.

-At Flower Mound Orthodontics, we are committed to providing high-quality solutions for our patients.
+Flower Mound Orthodontics is committed to providing high-quality solutions for our patients.
 Dr. Wayne L. Sankey will evaluate your teeth and jaw to determine if removable or permanent retainers are right for you.
 We will discuss the pros and cons of each to ensure that patients get the best treatment to match their lifestyle and keep their bite in position.
 To learn more about your options, contact our Lewisville area orthodontics office to schedule a consultation.

 retainer care in Flower Mound Texas